Why We Do Not Use Compensation Capacitors on Our EFHW Antennas

 Our Design Approach

-We select the right ferrite mix, use precise winding ratios, and optimize the layout so that the transformer remains efficient and stable without reactive “patches.”
-This ensures a clean, wide impedance curve from 3.5 MHz to 30 MHz, with predictable behavior regardless of feedline length.
-Our EFHWs deliver consistent results without a capacitor acting as a frequency-specific crutch.
+We select the right ferrite mix, set precise winding ratios, and optimize physical layout so the transformer remains efficient and stable without reactive “patches.”
+The result is a smooth, wide impedance curve from roughly 3.5 MHz to 30 MHz with predictable behavior independent of feedline length.
+In short: consistent results without a capacitor acting as a frequency-specific crutch.

 Summary